Computationally Efficient Learning of Statistical Manifolds: Introduction

 We demonstrate the potential of our method with an application to smart meter data where the main objective of the analysis is visualization and anomaly detection.
 We show that manifold learning algorithms can be implemented quickly using k-d trees.
 The exact version of k-d trees can even be faster than ANN when the number of grid points used in the discrete approximation is high.
 For a fixed manifold learning algorithm, the effect of using ANN on the accuracy of the embedding and the identified anomalies is minor.
 Low dimensional visualizations identify structure in the data, whether that be in the time of week during which electricity is used, or in the way that anomalous households from far away regions of the embedding are very different from one another.

 The rest of the paper is organized as follows.
-Section \ref{mlann} serves as a primer defining the algorithms and measures used throughout the paper in detail and with consistent notation.
-It is composed of three subsections; the first deals with different manifold learning algorithms, the second with approximate nearest neighbor methods, and the third with embedding quality measures.
-Readers familiar with one or more of these topics may comfortably skip the corresponding subsections.
-Section \ref{experiment} applies different techniques for manifold learning with ANN to the benchmark MNIST dataset and evaluates the results with respect to computational time and embedding accuracy.
-Section \ref{smartmeter} contains the application to visualizing and identifying anomalies in household electricity usage using Irish smart meter data.
-In this section, we provide further justification for the use of ANN with manifold learning, including in the case where the distance between observations is either the Hellinger of Total Variation metric between two distributions of electricity usage.
-We provide some discussion and conclusions in Section \ref{conclusion}.
+In \autoref{distestimate}, we present our proposed distance estimator and prove the strong consistency. \autoref{mlann} serves as a primer defining the algorithms used throughout the paper in detail and with consistent notation.
+It is composed of three subsections; the first deals with different manifold learning algorithms, the second with approximate nearest neighbor methods, and the last with the quality measure of embedding used in this paper.
+Readers familiar with one or more of these topics may comfortably skip the corresponding subsections. \autoref{smartmeter} contains the application to visualize and identify anomalies in household electricity usage using Irish smart meter data.
+In this section, we provide further justification for the use of our distance estimator in statistical manifold learning, including in the case where the distance between observations is either the Hellinger of total variation metric between two distributions of electricity usage.
+We provide some discussion and conclusions in \autoref{conclusion}.